crimx/observable-hooks/docs/guide/render-as-you-fetch-suspense.md

 ### Observable Suspense Hook

-You can read the resouce with `resource.read()` but since Observable is multiple push we may need to re-trigger Suspense at some point. `ObservableResource` instance exposes a `shouldUpdate$$` Subject which emits values when Suspense should restart.
+You can read the resource with `resource.read()` but since Observable is multiple push we may need to re-trigger Suspense at some point. `ObservableResource` instance exposes a `shouldUpdate$$` Subject which emits values when Suspense should restart.

 But you don't need to worry about that.
 Observable-hooks offers a lightweight hook `useObservableSuspense` to properly consume Observable Resources.